SpankChain/BAB_audit/report/1_process.md

 The Blockchain at Berkeley team was contracted the audit by the Spankchain team on October 11th, 2017.
 The audit was submitted to the team on October 17th, 2017.

-The review process was broken up into an individual pass by each memeber of the audit team, followed by a pass by all memebers involved with the audit.
+The review process was broken up into an individual pass by each member of the audit team, followed by a pass by all members involved with the audit.

 ## The Scope